gruijter/netgear.js/README.md

 		console.log(error);
 	});

-// get traffic statistics for this day router.getTrafficMeter()
+// get traffic statistics for this day and this month router.getTrafficMeter()
 	.then((result) => {
 		console.log(result);